2006 Colorado Amendment 43

 Colorado Amendment 43 was a referendum approved by the voters in 2006 that added a new section to Article II of the Colorado Constitution to define marriage in Colorado as only a union between one man and one woman.
 It passed with 55% of votes.
-In November 2024, over 64% of Colorado voters called Amendment J repealed the 2006 anti-gay clause within the state constitution.
+In November 2024, over 64% of Colorado voters passed Amendment J, which repealed the 2006 anti-gay clause within the state constitution.

 Background

 On November 3, 1992, Colorado voters approved Amendment 2, which added language to the state constitution that prohibited the state and all of its subdivisions from allowing "homosexual, lesbian or bisexual orientation, conduct, practices or relationships" to provide the basis for any "claim any minority status, quota preferences, protected status or claim of discrimination."
 In 1994, the Colorado Supreme Court found the amendment unconstitutional.
 In 1996, the U.S. Supreme Court held in Romer v.
-Evans that the amendment, because it "allows discrimination against homosexuals and prevents the state from protecting them", was "motivated by animus towards homosexuals" and violated their rights under the equal protection clause of the Fourteenth Amendment.
+Evans that the amendment, because it "allows discrimination against homosexuals and prevents the state from protecting them", was "motivated by animus towards homosexuals" and violated their rights under the Equal Protection Clause of the Fourteenth Amendment.